Roscoe Rest Area

 The scene here is quintessentially Catskills.
 Hemlocks and hardwoods press close to the water's edge, their roots gripping the rocky banks while dappled light moves across the surface of the creek below.
 You'll notice the historical remnants of an old bridge abutment rising from the water — a mossy stone relic that anchors the site in a quieter era and gives the whole place an atmosphere somewhere between adventure and reverie.
 The surrounding ecosystem is rich with wildlife; keep your eyes open for herons picking their way along the shallows or the flash of a trout holding in the current.
 In summer, the greenery is dense and lush.
 Come autumn, the same hills erupt in color, making even the walk to the water feel like a reward.

 What makes this spot particularly appealing is that it offers two distinct experiences within the same stretch of creek.
 One pool runs gentler and shallower — ideal for families with younger children or anyone who wants to wade in slowly, feel smooth creek stones underfoot, and let the cold water work its way up gradually.
 The water here runs cool and clear in the way that only mountain-fed creeks can manage, carrying the faint mineral freshness of the Catskills highlands.
 The second area runs deeper and draws a more adventurous crowd, anchored by a rope swing that arcs out over the creek and drops you into the heart of the action.
-Both pools share the same unhurried, off-the-beaten-path character that makes swimming holes in this part of New York feel like a well-kept secret — even when you're sharing them with others.
+Both pools share the same unhurried, off-the-beaten-path character that makes swimming holes in this part of New York feel like a quiet find — even when you're sharing them with others.

 Navigation to the water requires careful footing; the terrain is rocky and the creek edges demand attention, particularly after rain when surfaces can be slick.
 The site is rated moderate in difficulty — not a technical hike, but not a stroll across a flat lawn either.
 There is no fee to visit, though facilities on site are unknown, so plan accordingly: bring water, snacks, and anything else you might need.
 This is an unofficial swimming area, meaning there are no lifeguards or safety staff present.
 Swim within your ability, especially at the deeper hole, and supervise children closely around the water and rope swing.